what is a layoff

 This is the last way to avoid being laid off and can be quite helpful in case a layoff is imminent.
 If you feel that you might be one of the employees being laid off by the company, then you can arrive at a middle road concerning the issue by possibly settling for an unpaid leave or partial pay or reduced benefits and perks.

-These help the company to cut costs and reduce the expenses while at the same time helps you to avoid a permanent layoff and keep your job, even if at the cost of a few unpaid days.
+These help the company to cut costs and reduce expenses while at the same time helping you to avoid a permanent layoff and keep your job, even if at the cost of a few unpaid days.
 Additionally, it helps to convey an optimistic message about your commitment to the company to your employer and can play off as a leveraging factor for you in future downsizing situations as well.

 What to do Next?